Del Mar Charity Fair 2010

 ~ Janna competed all week with 2 cracked ribs -- the result of an unsuspecting horse kick the previous week, and was unable to breath, laugh, cough, fart, etc, without shooting pain.
 The day after getting home from the show, she had a basal cell carcinoma removed from her left thigh, resulting in 8 stitches.

-5 weeks after BSF, as his employer, facilitated an 18 month J1 visa for our visiting dressage rider from Holland, Sale Visser (and just days after competing in 5 classes at Del Mar, compliments of BSF) our trusty trainer/groom abandoned his position, without notice, to go to work for our customer, who has boarded 2-3 horses at BSF for the last 2 1/2 years.
-We had to scramble to have the horses fed and cared for since Mr. Visser pursued his greener pasture.
-He moved into the customer's house, being provided a car to drive and yielding a brand new iPhone, and bragging about having to only work 1 hour per day for the same pay, Mr. Visser has continued to come to BSF daily, working for our customer.
-It is unfortunate that Mr. Visser has learned the concept of opportunism verses loyalty.
+5 weeks after BSF, as his employer, facilitated an 18 month J1 visa for our visiting dressage rider from Holland, and just days after competing in 5 classes at Del Mar, compliments of BSF, our trusty trainer/groom abandoned his position, without notice, to go to work for our customer, who has boarded 2-3 horses at BSF for the last 2 1/2 years.
+We had to scramble to have the horses fed and cared for since our Dutch worker pursued his greener pasture.
+He moved into the customer, Marielle's Belvedere house, was provided a car to drive and yieled a brand new iPhone, and bragged about having to only work 1 hour per day for the same pay,working for our customer that purchased 5 friesians from us.
+It is unfortunate this employee learned the concept of opportunism verses loyalty.

 -noun ....
 The state or quality of being loyal; faithfulness to commitments or obligations.